The Future of Herbal Medicines Within Modern Society

 c) Licensed herbal medicines

-In order to obtain a product licence, a company has to demonstrate that their herbal medicine meets certain standards of safety, quality and efficacy.
+Currently there are approximately 500 herbal medicines which have a product license (marketing authorization).
+In order to obtain a product license, a company has to demonstrate that their herbal medicine meets certain standards of safety, quality and efficacy.
 For many, it has been difficult to meet the required criteria and this is one of the reasons why the Traditional Herbal Medicines Registration Scheme has been introduced.

 Licensed herbal medicines can be readily identified by a unique nine number Product Licence number on the product container or packaging with the prefix “PL”.